jaimeprojects/jaimeprojects.github.io/_portfolio/portfolio-1.md

 ### Stretch Goals
 * using additional position sensors I wanted to add a cycle recognition feature so that you could see live what stage the wash was in.
+* get logistics for thngs like gallons of water used and energy used based on recorded times

 ## Other Docs